-In 2001, the Town entered into a loan agreement with the Florida Municipal Loan Council (FMLC) funded from proceeds of the Florida Municipal Loan Council Revenue Bonds, Series 2001A (the Bonds) for a total of \$5,099,752 (\$4,985,000 par amount of the Bonds plus a \$114,752 reoffering premium).
+In 2001, the Town entered into a loan agreement with the Florida Municipal Loan Council (FMLC) funded from proceeds of the Florida Municipal Loan Council Revenue Bonds, Series 2001A (the Bonds).
 Proceeds of the loan were used for the payoff of outstanding obligations, acquisition of certain parks and recreational land and construction of improvements and recreational facilities.
 As security for loan repayment, the Town covenants and agrees to appropriate in its annual budget amounts of non-ad valorem revenues sufficient to satisfy its annual debt service requirements under the loan agreement.
-During 2013, the Town was in compliance with this covenant.
+During 2014, the Town was in compliance with this covenant.

-On June 1, 2013 the Town entered in to a loan with a financial institution for the purpose of refunding a portion of the Bonds.
-The amended loan requirements for the unrefunded portion of the Bonds are as follows: semi-annual payments of interest at fixed rates due in May and November of each fiscal year, beginning on November 1, 2013 through November 1, 2026; annual principal payments of varying amounts due in November of each fiscal year, beginning on November 1, 2031; and semi-annual payments of interest at varying rates due in May and November of each fiscal year, beginning on May 1, 2027 through November 1, 2031.
+On June 1, 2013 the Town entered into a loan with a financial institution for the purpose of refunding a portion of the Bonds.
+The amended loan requirements for the unrefunded portion of the Bonds are as follows: semi-annual payments of interest at fixed rates due in May and November of each fiscal year, beginning on November 1, 2013 through November 1, 2026; annual principal payments of varying amounts due in November of each fiscal year, beginning on November 1, 2031; and semi-annual payments of interest at varying rates due in May and November of each fiscal year, beginning on November 1, 2026 through November 1, 2031; and semi-annual payments of interest at varying rates due in May and November of each fiscal year, beginning on May 1, 2027 through November 1, 2031.